 - 12.1.
-There are no requirements to carry out an Equality Impact Assessment in terms of the proposals contained within this report. - 12.2.
+There are no requirements to carry out an impact assessment in terms of the proposals contained within this report. - 12.2.
 There was no requirement to undertake any consultation in terms of the information contained within this report.